-It might also be worth mentioning that many Warframes have been reworked with 18.13, featuring new passives as small benefits.
+It might also be worth mentioning that most Warframes have been reworked with 18.13, featuring new passives as small benefits.
 It’s not a huge game-breaking ability, but an interesting thing to consider when you learn the playstyle of a new frame and want to master it to its full potential.

 A good comparison of all available Warframes and their base stats can be found in the official wiki, but instead of looking at those pure stats I highly recommend using Youtube to check out the frames in action before you spend resources and/or money on them.
 There are a lot of gameplay videos out there that can you help make the right decision.
 Do not blindly invest your resources in a new frame as you just start with 1 additional Warframe slot.
 And – just for good measure – allow me to drop my Warframe selection guide link over here just once more. 😉

 After choosing your first starter frame and completing the tutorial you will most likely want to start completing your own missions.
 Even if you are used to playing games alone it is highly recommended to play this game in CO-OP by making sure that the upper menu option is set to “Public”.
 Alternatively – if you have some friends, invite them and play together – the game is much more fun this way!